European Super League: Consequences

-Whilst the opposition from fans in Spain remained subdued, the supporters of the Premier League clubs, Arsenal, Liverpool, Manchester United, and Tottenham Hotspur, called on their owners to divest their investments.
+Whilst the opposition from fans in Spain remained subdued, the supporters of the Premier League clubs, Arsenal, Liverpool, Manchester United and Tottenham Hotspur called on their owners to withdraw their investments.
 Manchester City were the first to withdraw from the ESL, thus gaining, according to reports, "brownie points" among their supporters.
-A few observers, such as Emlyon Business School professor of Eurasian Sport Simon Chadwick, deemed fan opposition of their respective clubs, which acted in self-preservation and with intentions to grow their investments, as naïve, simplistic, and misplaced.
+A few observers, such as Emlyon Business School professor of Eurasian Sport Simon Chadwick, deemed fan opposition of their respective clubs, which acted in self-preservation and with intentions to grow their investments, as naïve, simplistic and misplaced.

 Executives from the Big Six resigned from various league committees after Richard Masters, CEO of the Premier League, called on them to either resign or be fired.
 Citing the trust deficit created as a result of the attempted breakaway, other Premier League clubs called for layoffs of key personnel employed by the Big Six.
 The FA commenced a formal inquiry against the Big Six, whilst the Premier League began revising its Owner's Charter to prevent similar attempts in the future.
 On 9 June, The Athletic reported that the Big Six had agreed to a collective £22 million fine in a settlement with the Premier League, with individual team fines of £25 million and 30-point deductions should any club agree to join a future breakaway league.
 On 10 June, The Times reported that the Home Office agreed to the FA's rules change to prevent breakaway leagues, such as non-British players for a future breakaway club in England having their work permits revoked.

-Liga Nacional de Fútbol Profesional president Javier Tebas said "I think that "the current ecosystem in Europe has worked," adding, on the other hand, that he agrees with the Super League on "some aspects such as the governance [of competitions and clubs]."
+Liga Nacional de Fútbol Profesional president Javier Tebas said: "I think that "the current ecosystem in Europe has worked," adding, on the other hand, that he agrees with the Super League on "some aspects such as the governance [of competitions and clubs]."

 On 26 April 2021, the Italian Federation (FIGC) approved an ad hoc legislation to expel any team participating in breakaway leagues not recognised by FIFA, UEFA, or FIGC from Italian football.
 FIGC President Gabriele Gravina later confirmed that Juventus, the only still active club involved in the Super League from Italy, faces the possibility of expulsion from Serie A.